zeroc00I/jdam/README.md

+# THIS IS NOT THE OFICIAL PROJECT
+I just cloned from https://gitlab.com/michenriksen/jdam by Michael Henriksen

+In order to have this amazing project in github too.

+If the owner doesnt like the idea, please reach me on http://twitter.com/zeroc00I dm plz

+---

 # jdam - Structure-aware JSON fuzzing

 jdam is a [Radamsa] inspired tool for fuzzing arbitrary JSON objects in a structure-aware fashion, which ensures that fuzzing results will always be valid JSON.